Siege of Lydenburg: Siege

 On 23 December 1880, Dietrich Muller entered Lydenburg and informed Long that his government had demanded the immediate surrender of Lydenburg.
 Long refused to capitulate, and the Boers prepared to besiege.
 Commandos took positions two miles away from the road to Middelburg on 3 January 1881 and then advanced on Lydenburg on the 6th.
 Over two hundred burghers breached the town and proclaimed their allegiance to the South African Republic, again requesting Long to surrender.
 Long refused, and the Boer contingent grew to about five hundred men.
 As the Boers advanced through Lydenburg, they neared Fort Mary, and opened fire at 230 metres.
 The garrison was not harmed, despite sporadic firing for three hours.
 Two days later, on 8 December, a cannon was brought to bear, which also failed to impress the fort or inflict any casualties on Long's men.
 However, a second cannon brought later damaged Fort Mary's defences.

 On 23 January 1881, the garrison discovered that its water supply was running low.
 Water was temporarily rationed until rainfall on 8 February brought relief.

 On 4 March 1881, Boers successfully set fire to the thatched roofs of Fort Mary.
-British forces managed to put out the fire in twenty minutes, but came under heavy Boer fire whilst doing so.
+British forces managed to put out the fire in twenty minutes but whilst doing so, they came under heavy Boer fire.

 On 10 March, two Boers entered Lydenburg with a letter from Alfred Aylward, offering favourable terms of surrender to the British.
 Aylward stated Long should surrender due to the small size of his command and as there were no British troops in South Africa, close to Lydenburg, available to relieve the siege.
 Long replied that he would not surrender as long as he had men at his disposal or until he was told otherwise.

 On 23 March, Boers again entered Lydenburg, informing Long of the death of Major-General George Colley at Majuba Hill, and requesting British surrender.
 Still, the siege continued until 30 March 1881, when Lieutenant Baker, from the 60th regiment, agreed to peace terms with the Boers.
 The siege lasted for 84 days.